robinhood/faust/docs/userguide/application.rst

     `Instance-B`: their memory is after all separate, and all communication happens via message passing.

-- Handles configuration (e.g. the Kafka broker URL, commit interval and so on).
+- Handles configuration.

 - Manages sensors that record statistics and monitors running streams.

-- Also defines how Faust works, so you can create an application subclass to override how streams and tables are created, or how messages are serialized/deserialized, etc.
+- Defines how Faust works.

+    You can create an application subclass to override how streams and tables are created, how messages are serialized and deserialized, and so on.

 It is safe to...
 ----------------